warpdotdev/docs/features/launch-configurations.md

 ## What is it?

 Launch Configurations enables a quick way to save your configuration of windows, tabs, and panes to a yaml file.
-It allows you to quickly get back up and running with different tasks.
+It allows you to get back up and running with different tasks quickly.

 ## How to access it